-get an overview about radiation principles including types of ionizing radiation and their behaviour learn about the difference between active and passive imaging methods and examples from medical imaging techniques get to know system theory of medical imaging systems learn to understand the differences between Fourier-based and task-based image quality descriptions understand how image quality can be described by different types of observers (human and model observers) Contents: Radiation physics for alpha-, beta-, gamma-, neutron- and X-ray radiation MTF, NPS and DQE Ideal observer, human observer models, ROC curves Literature provided by e-learning system Forms of teaching Lecture, Exercise Requirements for participation Recommended: Mathematics, Physics, Fundamentals in Electrical Engineering Usability of the module Master program examinations prerequisite None Exam performance Written exam of 90 minutes at the end of the module Credit points and grades 3 SWS $/$ 5 CP $=$ 150 h (42 h time of attendance $+$ 108 h autonomous work) Grading scale as per examination regulations Work effort Time of attendance: 2 SWS Lecture, 1 SWS Exercise Autonomous work: Rework of lectures and exercises, preparation of exercises
+Qualification goals and contents of the module Learning objectives and acquired competences: The Student will: get an overview about radiation principles including types of ionizing radiation and their behaviour learn about the difference between active and passive imaging methods and examples from medical imaging techniques get to know system theory of medical imaging systems learn to understand the differences between Fourier-based and task-based image quality descriptions understand how image quality can be described by different types of observers (human and model observers) Contents:

-Every summer semester (starting from summer term 2022)
+- Radiation physics for alpha-, beta-, gamma-, neutron- and X-ray radiation - MTF, NPS and DQE - Ideal observer, human observer models, ROC curves

-Prof. Dr. rer. nat.
+Literature provided by e-learning system Forms of teaching Lecture, Exercise Requirements for participation Recommended: Mathematics, Physics, Fundamentals in Electrical Engineering Usability of the module Master program examinations prerequisite None Exam performance Written exam of 90 minutes at the end of the module Credit points and grades 3 SWS / 5 CP = 150 h (42 h time of attendance + 108 h autonomous work) Grading scale as per examination regulations Work effort Time of attendance: 2 SWS Lecture, 1 SWS Exercise Autonomous work: Rework of lectures and exercises, preparation of exercises Availability Every summer semester (starting from summer term 2022) Duration of the module One Semester Responsible lecturer Prof. Dr. rer. nat.
 Christoph Hoeschen (FEIT-IMT)